-Trump vows to cut 'a lot' out of Dodd-Frank Wall Street law
+Dodd-Frank under siege: Trump begins dismantling Obama financial regulations

 Related: Trump pledges to 'do a big number' on Dodd-Frank

 Investors are already cheering the deregulatory efforts.
 Shares of big banks like JPMorgan (JPM), Wells Fargo (WFC) and Citigroup (C) extended their post-election surge by rallying more than 2% each on Friday.
-Goldman Sachs (GS), among the best performers since Trump's victory, popped 4%.
+Goldman Sachs (GS), among the best performers since Trump's victory, popped over 4%.

 But talk about gutting Dodd-Frank is making some uncomfortable.